raml-org/raml-spec/versions/raml-10/raml-10.md

 * The first line of a RAML file consists of a YAML comment that specifies the RAML version.
 Therefore, RAML processors cannot completely ignore all YAML comments.
 * The order of some properties at certain levels within a RAML document is significant.
 Therefore, processors are expected to preserve this ordering.
-* Property names, also known as Keys, at certain levels are not repeatable.
-Although YAML allows such repetition, the value of a duplicate key, key 2 for example, overwrites the value of the duplicated key 1.

 ## The Root of the Document